olibatstone/11ty-portfolio/posts/demystifying-polygenic-risk.md

 ---

 ## Summary
 I redesigned the marketing website of a genetic testing service to support a pilot scale-up in November 2023.
-This boosted sign up rate by 5.3% compared to the pilot.
+This boosted the sign-up rate by 5.3% compared to the pilot.
 I contributed all user research including usability testing, UX design, UI design and motion graphics design work.

 ## The need
 We invited 3000 policyholders to discover their genetic risk of common health conditions as a free benefit in 2022.
 54% signed up.
 A survey showed the remainder needed additional assurances including on privacy, hidden costs and the company behind the test.
 In preparation for a scale-up, we needed to meet these needs to maximise sign-up rates and increase our customer value proposition.